awilmoth/unicli/index.md

 Documentation is available [here](https://unicli.readthedocs.io/)

-Unicli can also be installed via NPM:
+The CLI can also be installed via NPM:

 {% highlight typescript%}
 npm install -g @awilmoth/unicli